-The Theatre Studies BA is similar to most of UConn's liberal arts degrees in students take approximately 40% of their college credits within their major field.
-On the introductory, 1000 course level, BA students must take the same core courses required of all Dramatic Arts majors.
-In addition, BA students elect a further 18 credits of courses in dramatic arts at the 3000-4000 level.
-The remaining 60% of the BA curriculum consists mainly of liberal arts courses, including the University's broad-ranging General Education Requirements and the election of 12 credits at the 3000-4000 level in a related group of courses outside the department.
+The BA is similar to most of UConn's liberal arts degrees in that students take approximately 40% of their college credits within their major field.
+The remaining 60% of the BA curriculum consists of liberal arts courses, including the University's broad-ranging General Education Requirements.
+Students may also take additional electives within the major.

-Thanks to its special combination of academic studies in theatre and production experience through the Connecticut Repertory Theatre, the BA in Theatre Studies provides an excellent foundation for graduate work in theatre or other academic fields, as well as a foundation for professional careers in directing, playwriting, dramatic criticism, stage management, theatre management, and a host of other related fields within the theatre, film, and television industries.
+Offering a combination of strong academics and production experience, the BA in Theatre Studies provides an excellent foundation for graduate work in theatre or other academic fields, as well as a foundation for professional careers in directing, playwriting, dramatic criticism, stage management, theatre management, and a host of other related fields.

 The following is a list of the dramatic arts courses you will take in order to complete your BA in Theatre Studies.
 “Related” courses are non-Dramatic Arts courses.

 ALL of the courses from the following list: